The highlight of the program was my practicum! It really allowed me to put all of the knowledge I learned during the course into practice.

 The NAHUC provides professional standards of practice, education and ethics for health unit coordinators.
 They highly encourage certification as certification provides evidence that health unit coordinators are qualified professionals and shows employers, other health professionals, and consumers that health unit clerks are actively participating in professional growth and development to continuously improve their performance.
 Please note that the NAHUC is not an accrediting body and as such has not accredited this program.

-Graduates of the Unit Clerk Certificate course will be able to obtain a position as a Unit Clerk in either private or public settings.
+Graduates of the Unit Clerk Certificate will be able to obtain a position as a Unit Clerk in either private or public settings.
 Career options may include:

 Brief Course Description